pavlov99/json-rpc/docs/source/django_integration.rst

 Make requests to api
 --------------------

 To use api, send `POST` request to api address.
-Make sure your message has correct format.
+Make sure your message has the correct format.
 Also json-rpc generates method's map.
 It is available at `<api_url>/map` url.